-Stewart County has a median household income of \$21,118 with 1,731 households and a population of 4,895 over the age of 18 (American Community Survey Five Year Estimates 2015).
+Stewart County has a median household income of \$29,732 with 1,816 households and a population of 5,444 over the age of 18 (American Community Survey Five Year Estimates 2015-2019.

-Stewart County had a 2015 unemployment rate of 6.7%, according to Georgia Department of Labor statistics.
-This is better than the 7.6% unemployment rate for surrounding counties, but worse than the State and national rates of 5.5% and 5.0% respectively.
-In November of 2016, Stewart County had a 6.2% unemployment rate.
-The counties surrounding Stewart County average a 7.4 % unemployment rate.
-There are a total of 2,153 people in the labor force in Stewart County.
-Most work in the service sector (53%), followed by the government sector (13.1%), retail trade (12.4%), manufacturing (5.4%) and transportation (5.2%) (ESRI Business Analyst, 2016).
+Stewart County had a June 2021 unemployment rate of 4%, according to Georgia Department of Labor statistics.
+The State of Georgia unemployment rate is also 4% for June of 2021 and a national unemployment rate of 5.4%.
+There is a total of 1,485 civilian employed population 16+ in age.
+Stewart County residents in the labor force mostly work in the service sector (36.2%), followed by the government sector (17.5%), retail trade (7.2%), manufacturing (17.9%); transportation/warehousing (7.9%) (ESRI Business Analyst, 2021).

 What is particularly unique about Stewart County is how many people migrate out of the county daily to work.
-According to the U.S. Census ACS Estimate 2011-2015, the daily net out-migration from the county is 878 people.
+According to the U.S. Census ACS Estimate 2015-2019, the daily net out-migration from the county is 933 people.
 Stewart County is almost evenly split between those that work inside the county and those that migrate outside Stewart County to work.
-Forty-three percent of county residents work outside of the county, while 41% of Stewart County residents work inside the county.
-Approximately 16.0% of Stewart County residents work outside of the State.
-The fact that 43% of workers in Stewart County work in another county has profound planning implications indicating that: 1.)
+Forty-four percent of county residents work outside of the county, while 38% of Stewart County residents work inside the county.
+Approximately 19.0% of Stewart County residents work outside of the State.
+The fact that 44% of workers in Stewart County work in another county has profound planning implications indicating that: 1.)
 Transportation to employment centers is critical and 2.) more needs to be done to attract employers to the county.

-The Comprehensive Economic Development Strategy (CEDS) for the River Valley region is used as the economic plan for Stewart County, Lumpkin and Richland.
-Stewart County and the City of Richland and Lumpkin continually work to implement many of the goals and objectives listed in the CEDS in an effort to better attract employers.
-Actions taken to improve Stewart County include a series of water and sewer infrastructure improvements, broadband improvements and participation in and expansion of Pataula Regional Transit and the redevelopment of downtown Lumpkin and Richland.
+The Comprehensive Economic Development Strategy (CEDS) for the River Valley region is used as the economic plan for Stewart County, Lumpkin, and Richland.
+Stewart County and the City of Richland and Lumpkin continually work to implement many of the goals and objectives listed in the CEDS to better attract employers.
+Actions taken to improve Stewart County include a series of water and sewer infrastructure improvements, broadband improvements, and availability of Pataula Regional Transit, the redevelopment of downtown Lumpkin, and Richland.

-Stewart County top employers include: Core Civic Detention Center; Stewart County Board of Education; B&S Air, Inc.; Five Star Credit Union; Four County Health and Rehabilitation, Southwest Georgia Health Care, Inc.; W.C.
+Stewart County top employers include Core Civic Detention Center; Stewart County Board of Education; B&S Air, Inc.; Five Star Credit Union; Four County Health and Rehabilitation, Southwest Georgia Health Care, Inc.; W.C.
 Bradley Farms, Inc.; and Homer L. Moore, Jr.